 Remember, each component of the application should reveal something new and interesting about you.
 You don’t want to spend weeks writing a personal statement about your love of tennis only to find yourself with nothing new to say for the supplemental essay prompt that asks you to elaborate on your favorite hobby.

 That’s why it’s important to consider how each individual component will contribute towards a more nuanced and multifaceted portrait of who you are.

-I have my students create a master spreadsheet with all of the essay prompts from the various schools to which they are applying compiled in one place.
-We then categorize each prompts by theme (leadership, intellectual curiosity, personal identity, community engagement, etc.) and brainstorm specific topics for each one, zooming out to consider how the various topics will complement one another.
+I have my students fill out a master spreadsheet with all of the essay prompts from the various schools to which they are applying.
+We then categorize the prompts by theme (leadership, intellectual curiosity, personal identity, community engagement, etc.) and brainstorm specific topics for each one, zooming out to consider how the various topics will complement one another.